conorwalsh99/calibra/README.md

 `pip install calibra`

 # Usage
 The main use of calibra is the evaluation of the calibration of machine learning models.
-Users can easily calculate the class-wise ECE of a set of predictions, as shown below.
+Users can easily calculate thge class-wise ECE of a set of predictions, as shown below.

 ```
 from calibra.errors import classwise_ece